HiGuiyu/ARPO/README.md

 - `--trial-id`: ID for the evaluation trial.
 - `--server_ip`: IP of the evaluation server (usually localhost).

-You will find vmware_vm_data/, docker_vm_data, cache folders under the OSWorld after evaluation.
+> You will find vmware_vm_data/, docker_vm_data/, and cache/ folders under the OSWorld after evaluation.
 ---

 ## ⚙️ Setup for GRPO Training